 Workload expectations in this policy are an estimate of the amount of work needed for an average student to earn an average grade.
 Course grades are based on the quality of the work submitted, not on hours of effort.
 Workload expectations per credit do not vary with the method of delivery of the course or the length of the academic term.
 Students should plan on spending 3 hours, per credit hour, per week.
 Therefore, they should plan on spending approximately 12 hours per week for one 4 credit hour course.

-The NEC Academic Catalog 2013-2014 is a key resource to all enrolled students at New England College.
+The 2014-15 Academic Catalog is a key resource to all enrolled students at New England College.
 Paper copies of the catalog and disclosures are available upon request in the Office of Admissions, located at 98 Bridge Street, Henniker, NH 03242.

 Click here to learn more about the power of a Liberal Arts education.